Impact of the COVID-19 pandemic on Philippine sports: Background

 Several ongoing or scheduled seasons of sports leagues in the Philippines were either suspended or canceled.
 The same applies to international tournaments set to be hosted by the Philippines.

 Regional qualification games involving Philippine national teams were likewise postponed.

-On April 29, 2020, the Philippine Sports Commission have announced that they will cancel all of their sporting events until December 2020 to comply with government directives that prohibit mass gathering events.
-This meant the cancellation of the Palarong Pambansa in Marikina, the Philippine National Games, and the ASEAN Para Games.
+On April 29, 2020, the Philippine Sports Commission announced that they will cancel all of their sporting events until December 2020 to comply with government directives that prohibit mass gathering events.
+This caused the cancellation of the Palarong Pambansa in Marikina, the Philippine National Games, and the ASEAN Para Games.

 Several major sporting venues in the Philippines were refurbished as temporary quarantine facilities for COVID-19 patients including the Rizal Memorial Sports Complex, New Clark City Sports Complex, the Philippine Arena complex, and the Philippine Sports Center.

 Starting May 2020, restrictions on sports by the national government began to ease on areas under general community quarantine.
-Non-contact sports such as golf and cycling where allowed due to relative ease with observing social distancing measures in engaging with these disciplines.
+Non-contact sports such as golf and cycling were allowed due to relative ease with observing social distancing measures in engaging with these disciplines.

 While professional leagues such as the Philippine Basketball Association and the Philippines Football League was eventually allowed to resume or start play with appropriate health precautions, the government in February 2021 reiterated its stance of not allowing amateur and non-professional commercial sports leagues to organize any events at all with uncertainties over the status of the availability of COVID-19 vaccines.
 At the time, the government also express hesitancy to immediately allow professional league to organize games with a live audience even the moment vaccines become available.

 The re-imposition of ECQ/MECQ in the Greater Manila Area in late March until April 2021, led to the pause of team trainings and the postponement of professional leagues for their 2021 season.